 Austin, TX 78749

-family supper at 6:00 pm, small group Bible study Sunday at 5:00 pm and
+Wednesday family supper at 6:00 pm, and small group Bible study all ages.

 St. Martin de Porres Catholic Church